When and How to Use Copper Fungicide in the Garden

 Copper fungicide isn’t just one singular product.
 It’s a category of products with copper as an active ingredient used to prevent bacterial and fungal diseases to save your garden.
 The active ingredient is the positively charged copper ion, Cu+2.
 Bacteria and fungi are sensitive to this copper ion, which stops spreading when you apply the fungicide.

-Copper is a metal that comes from the earth, so if you prefer using organic methods, it’s safe to use, and most brands of copper fungicide are OMRI-rated and as such approved for use in organic settings.
 However, moderation is key.
 As an example, sugar is organic but it’s bad for you to consume in large amounts.
 Copper is the same when it comes to applying it to your garden.
-Copper products don’t break down in the soil in the same way or with the same speed that many other products do.
+Copper products don’t break down in the soil in the same way or at the same speed that many other products do.
 As a result, they can eventually contaminate the soil and harm your plants if you apply too much all at once.

 How Does Copper Fungicide Work?